anulshrestha10/WebDev_E-commerce/README.md

 virtualenv env
 ```

 That will create a new folder `env` in your project directory.
-Next activate it with this command on mac/linux:

 ```
 source env/bin/active